 - - An appeal court located in Luxembourg.

 The first instance court is constituted of:

 - - Local divisions (one or more in each Contracting Member State who decided to create such a division),

 - - Regional divisions if several Contracting Member States want to join their efforts and avoid the costs of a local division,

-- - And a central division seated in Paris with sections in London and Munich for certain technical fields.
+- - And a central division having its seat in Paris with a section in Munich for certain technical fields.

-The Munich section will handle issues of validity for patents in the mechanical field and the London section for patents in the fields of healthcare, chemistry and metallurgy.
+The Munich section will handle issues of validity for patents in the mechanical field.

 The judges of the Unified Patent Court

 All the judges of the different panels of the Unified Patent Court, will have experience in the field of patents.
 Some judges will have an exclusively legal training, others will also have technical training and take part to the decisions of the court.